-Occupant and Non-Motorist Fatalities in Crashes by Number of Vehicles and Alcohol Involvement
+Occupant and Non-Motorist Fatalities in Crashes by Number of Vehicles and Alcohol Involvement (AI)

 Alcohol involvement pertains to any driver, pedestrian, or pedalcyclist involved in the accident.
 Alcohol results are determined from positive blood alcohol concentration tests and police-reported alcohol involvement and are adjusted by the U.S. Department of Transportation, National Highway Traffic Safety Administration.